Mallee (region of Victoria)

-The Mallee is a sub-region of Loddon Mallee covering the most north-westerly part of Victoria, Australia and is bounded by the South Australian and New South Wales borders.
-Definitions of the south-eastern boundary vary, however, all are based on the historic Victorian distribution of mallee eucalypts.
-These trees dominate the surviving native vegetation through most of Mallee, (except for swamps and areas along waterways).
+The Mallee is a sub-region of Loddon Mallee covering the most north-westerly part of Victoria, Australia, bounded by the South Australian and New South Wales borders.
+Definitions of the south-eastern boundary vary; all are based on the historic Victorian distribution of mallee eucalypts, which dominate the surviving native vegetation through most of Mallee.
 Its biggest settlements are Mildura and Swan Hill.

-At the 2011 census, the four local government areas (LGAs) that are usually thought to define the district had a combined population of 88,178.
-The area of these same four LGAs is 40183 km2.
+The Mallee is characterised by low, inconsistent precipitation, high summer temperatures and infertile soils, with it being described as semi-desert.
+The region is also known as the Victorian outback.